-The number of respiratory illness presentations to EDs decreased in the past week but remained higher than the range of values usually reported at this time of year (Figure 3).
+The number of respiratory illness presentations to EDs decreased in the past week but remained in the higher-range of values usually reported at this time of year (Figure 3).

 Figure 3.
 Number of respiratory illness presentations to emergency departments in WA by week, 2017 to 2022 YTD